bardie/bardie.github.io/calculus/foundations.md

 Real numbers (R), (also called measuring numbers or measurement numbers).
 This includes all numbers that can be written as a decimal.
 This includes fractions written in decimal form e.g., 0.5, 0.75 2.35, ⁻0.073, 0.3333, or 2.142857.
 It also includes all the irrational numbers such as π, √2 etc. Every real number corresponds to a point on the number line.

+#### Complex Numbers (C)

+Complex numbers are useful abstract quantities that can be used in calculations and result in physically meaningful solutions.

 ### Operations

 There are four types of operations: